LilyAsFlora/Ririi/README.md

 Rirī lacks lexical stress.
 However, in poetry or song, speakers may wish to apply patterns of accents to evoke a rhythmic [meter](https://en.wikipedia.org/wiki/Metre_(poetry)).
 Such a system is useful because it allows singers to freely emphasise syllables that land on strong beats.

-## Syntax
+## Syntax and Grammar

 ### Word Order

-Rirī has a de facto word order of SVO (subject-verb-object), though this is malleable for poetic effect.
+Rirī has a de facto word order of SVO (subject-verb-object), though this is easily malleable for poetic effect.
 Possessors and adjectives can come before or after their nouns, whereas adpositions and auxiliary verbs precede.

-## Grammar

 ### Personal Pronouns